redbluewater/BATSallTime/README.md

 ## Ruth pipeline
 ### first, get the data from Dropbox and do stuff, one cast/cruise at a time
-see Word document for details: HowTo_Download CTD.docx (includes details on concatenate the CTD data --> runs in FromBATS_2016-2020 folder and run do_concat_ctd (now in C Shell) Makes a single *txt file for each cruise
+see Word document for details: HowTo_Download CTD.docx (includes details on concatenate the CTD data --> Download data from BATS/Dropbox in batches, once a batch is done, don't need to redo it in FromBATS_2016-2020 folder and run do_concat_ctd (now in C Shell) Makes a single *txt file for each cruise

 ### Create BIOSSCOPE CTD and MasterBtl files
-(see Word document for details) \
+(see Word document for details) (for one set..will call create_BIOSCOPE_ctd_files.m)\
-create_biosscope_files_2022_2023.m (for one set..will call create_BIOSCOPE_ctd_files.m).
-Download data from BATS/Dropbox in batches, once a batch is done, don't need to redo it
+Three scripts for now (one for each batch of data from BATS) create_biosscope_files_2016_2020.m create_biosscope_files_2021.m create_biosscope_files_2022_2023.m

+#### First: process the single cast/cruise
-(series of functions and scripts from Ruth; have to include the m-files from Ruth in the path, multiple custom functions, the seawater library, and a sunrise library)
+Right now: series of functions and scripts from Ruth; have to include the m-files from Ruth in the path, multiple custom functions, the seawater library, and a sunrise library)
-(will also create a series of files...then create CSV files that get uploaded to Google Drive)
+(will create a series of files...then create CSV files that get uploaded to Google Drive)

+#### Then need to combine the information into one file
+(seasons - using glider data to determine seasons and/or set dates and/or use information from Hydrostation S) --> makes Season_dates_all.mat
+(make a CSV file that is 'add to master')

+#### Then cut and paste from CSV file into the on-going master file (which is in Excel, xlsx file)

 ## Shuting pipeline